-In cases where there is concern, proof of protection against excessive moisture buildup.
+In cases where there is concern, proof of protection against excessive moisture build-up.

 For most typical Passive House constructions, proof of protection against moisture is not necessary.
-Verification will be required by the Certifier only in rare cases where there are doubts regarding the flawless functioning of the building component assembly.
+Verification will be required by the Certifier only in rare cases where Background information and guidance there are doubts regarding the flawless functioning of the building component assembly.